GalSim-developers/GalSim/INSTALL.md

 any extra work on your part.

-If it is in a non-standard location, and you do not want to add this path to your LD_LIBRARY_PATH, then you can instead set the FFTW_DIR environment variable to tell GalSim where to look
+If it is in a non-standard location, and you do not want to add this path to your LD_LIBRARY_PATH (or you are on a modern Mac that hides such system variable from setup.py), then you can instead set the FFTW_DIR environment variable to tell GalSim where to look

     export FFTW_DIR=/some/path/to/fftw